ADHD in adults: good practice guidelines

 The partnership collaborates to offer new perspectives and a progressive vision for mental health in Scotland.

-As such, we have a keen interest in the development of the next mental health strategy.
+As such, we have a keen interest in the development of the mental health services in Scotland.

 We believe that there is an appetite, and need, for a significant shift in our approach to mental health in Scotland and that by working in unity complex change may be more achievable.